 This information is for homeowners in Northern Ireland.

-If you do not leave your home when you get the possession order, your lender can ask the Enforcement of Judgements Office (EJO) to force you to leave.
+Your lender can ask the Enforcement of Judgements Office (EJO) to force you to leave your home.
+This doesn't happen until after a court issues a possession order.
 You’ll need to pay the legal fees for this.

 Four stages of the enforcement process